ablaom/KoalaLow.jl/README.md

 > For exposing Koala's low-level interface.

 Koala's high-level interface operates primarily on *machines*.
-Presently, the Koala objects which can wrapped in machines are *supervised models* and *transformers*.
-Koala's low-level interface amounts to definitions of the following methods, for each for each supervised model type `SMT <: Koala.SupervisedModel`, and transformer type `TT <: Koala.Transformer`:
+Presently, the Koala objects which can be wrapped in machines are *supervised models* and *transformers*.
+Koala's low-level interface amounts to definitions of the following methods, for each supervised model type `SMT <: Koala.SupervisedModel`, and transformer type `TT <: Koala.Transformer`:

 - `default_transformer_X(model::SMT)`